DHCP relay enables multi-subnet DHCP

 | 150 | TFTP Server Address | Cisco-specific alternative to option 66 |

 DHCP uses broadcast, and routers do not forward broadcasts.
 In a multi-subnet network, a DHCP relay agent (also called an IP helper) solves this.
-The relay agent listens for DHCP broadcasts on the local subnet, wraps them in a unicast packet addressed to the DHCP server on a remote subnet, and forwards the server’s response back to the client.
+The relay agent listens for DHCP broadcasts on the local subnet, wraps the broadcasts in a unicast packet addressed to the DHCP server on a remote subnet, and forwards the server’s response back to the client.

 The giaddr (Gateway IP Address) field tells the server which subnet the client belongs to.
 The server uses giaddr to select the correct address pool.
 Without a relay agent, clients on remote subnets never receive an address.